znapoli20/GoldFarming/W101/README.md

 Thus I would put '1368 x 766' where '0 x 0' is.

+*PLEASE NOTE* there is a space between the numbers and the 'x', THESE ARE VERY IMPORTANT!!!

 The second line is just the number '7'.

 This line indicates the number of cards in your deck.